Heart failure (or heart failure) is a serious disease that after 65 years of age is the leading cause of hospitalization (Video).

 - electrocardiogram (ECG), to evaluate the electrical activity of the heart

-- chest x-ray, heart failure can lead to an increase in the size of the heart or an accumulation of fluid in the lungs and pleura
+- chest x-ray, decompensation can lead to an increase in the size of the heart or an accumulation of fluid in the lungs and pleura

 - echocardiogram, to examine the heart and check its functionality and any valve problems.